 Over the past 10 years, through 25 Healing Our World projects, our congregation has helped feed kids, build schools, provide solar power, empowered widows, given local teens a safe place to gather, helped African beekeepers … the list goes on.
 HOW is a special outreach program since the projects are sponsored by individual members and supported solely through generous donations from fellow congregants and friends.

-This year’s HOW recipient is the registered charity Help Lesotho.
+This year’s HOW recipient was the registered charity Help Lesotho.
 This charity conducts a program called Change Her Life.

 When girls and young women are menstruating they are often unable to attend school or even leave their houses.
 Change Her Life has partnered with a local sewing school in Lesotho to make and distribute washable sanitary kits that last up to three years.
 This means that each kit can keep a girl in school for 150 days that she might otherwise miss.